 The next document found relating to this matter is a letter dated 23 January 1889 addressed to William Ponting accepting his offer to pay £50.00s.0d in full discharge of the debt provided it is paid by the following Tuesday.
 This £50.00s.0d is shown on the statement of Sydney's account with Ponting Bro's referred to in Chapter 5 as paid on 25 January 1889.

 Following their move to Gloucestershire Sydney and Emily presumably lived off their investment income.
 The source of Emily's income is detailed at the time of her marriage.
-Sydney, one presumes, invested the proceeds of the disposal of his interest in the partnership in 1884 to provide further funds to meet their living expenses, and although no detail is held, it appears that he may have invested in property.
+Sydney, one presumes, invested the proceeds of the disposal of his interest in the partnership in 1884 to provide further funds to meet their living expenses.
+Is it possible that he also invested in property?
 The '1885 Special Drainage District of Thornbury Special Expenses Rate Book' shows Sydney Ponting as the owner of three houses (with gardens) possibly 55, 57 and 59 St Mary Street, Thornbury.
 At the time the properties were occupied by Joseph Alexander, Thomas Powell and Thomas Pointing.
+Was this "our" Sydney?

 Accounts of Emily Ponting's income and the amounts paid away to her were kept by Birch, Cullimore and Tonyers (later Douglas) solicitors.
 These show that in the year ended 31 December 1889 Mrs Ponting received income from dividends from East and West India Dock company, Bombay Boarder and Central India Railways, Great Western Railway Company, London, Chatham and Town Railways, and moneys from the Victoria Government, the New Zealand government, from a Brinklock Bond and from moneys advanced to J Taylor at 5%.
 Her income totalled £176.6s.3d and it was distributed to Emily as follows